Sudheeswar-Reddy/Hybrid-Vision-Transfer-Classifier/README.md

 # Hybrid-Vision-Transfer-Classifier

 Achieved high-accuracy image classification by combining the spatial intelligence of **Deep Learning** with the robust decision-making of **Classical Machine Learning**.
 This project features a stable, reproducible architecture designed for categorical image datasets.
+Link of sample DataSet is provided and also it is available in this repository.

 ---